kuzhelov/as-single-assembly/README.md

 # Validation steps
 The following validation steps take step when the [ValidateEmbeddedAssembliesFunctionality.ps1](ValidateEmbeddedAssembliesFunctionality.ps1) is invoked:

-* validate that app's entry point has a static constructor with the assembly resolving handler being provided to the AppDomain
+* validate that app's entry point has a static constructor with the assembly resolving handler being provided to the AppDomain (and nothing more)

 * verify that all project dependencies (direct or indirect) are referenced in the project as embedded resources (that should reside in the **Embedded** project's directory)